 Visit to: Scholar Yang Wen Bin Batik Collection, China

-Words by Sharon de Lyster, images by Stephanie Teng Photography
+Words by Sharon de Lyster, photos by Stephanie Teng Photography

 The embroidery collection of scholar Yang Wen Bin is a great selection of intricate folk art.
 Yet, Yang’s expertise is most known on the topic of Chinese Miao batik.
 He has written extensively on the subject, recorded symbolic meanings behind motifs, and inspired and assisted the younger generation to rediscover the heritage of natural dyeing and batik art.